Representing Injury Victims of Jet Ski Accidents in Miami

 Other common jet ski injuries include:

 According to the United States Coast Guard, over half of those injured in personal watercraft accidents are between the ages of 13 and 29.
-The vast majority (nearly 75%) of deaths related to personal watercraft and jet ski accidents have a cause other than drowning.
+The vast majority of deaths related to personal watercraft and jet ski accidents have a cause other than drowning.